December 3, 2018

 Preserving your respiratory function by fortifying your lungs through a set of healthy habits is a great place to start - try these tips:

 Drink Plenty of Water – Sipping on water and other unsweetened fluids throughout the day is an excellent way to keep the mucosal lining in your lungs soft and moisturized, therefore, improving the elasticity and consequently, lung function.

 Protect Yourself from Pollutants – Poor air quality is the topmost external cause for hampered lung activity.
 Installing an air purifier at home and avoiding outdoor exercises on days when the level of pollution is exceptionally high are two ways to keep harmful pollutants from damaging your lungs.

 Do Some Weight Training – Exercises that toughen your core and upper body are helpful in improving your overall posture which is an essential element when it comes to breathing properly and deeply.

-Get Your Vaccinations on Time – Respiratory infections that assail you over and over again damage your lungs and hinder their ability to work well.
+Get Your Vaccinations on Time – Respiratory infections can damage your lungs and hinder their ability to work well.
 Pneumonia vaccines, flu shots and other similar interventions that keep such issues at bay are a worthwhile investment.

-Aside from the most apparent measures like giving up smoking and doing regular cardio-workouts, the things mentioned above can give your lungs a fresh breath of life.
-It does not take much to keep your respiratory system in good shape, but the returns you get are enormous and can help you lead a good quality life even in your later years.
+Aside from the most apparent measures like giving up smoking and doing regular cardio-workouts, the tips mentioned above can give your lungs a fresh breath of life.
+It does not take much to keep your respiratory system in good shape, but the returns you receive are enormous and can help you lead a good quality life even in your later years.

 Get latest updates from AccessSubscribe to our newsletter